fuse-box/fuse-box/docs/development/watching.md

 title: Watching
 ---

 FuseBox can automatically re-bundle your bundles on file change.
-FuseBox Producer makes sure that only 1 watcher is bound (chokidar).
+To conserve resources, FuseBox Producer ensures that only 1 watcher is bound (via chokidar).

 ```js
 const app = fuse